 The Minister established NAMA under the NAMA Act 2009.
 Sections 13 and 14 of the Act grant certain powers to the Minister in relation to NAMA.
 Section 13 provides that the Minister may issue guidelines to NAMA for the purposes of the Act and, in particular, in relation to the purpose of contributing to the social and economic development of the State.
 NAMA is required to have regard to any such guidelines in performing its functions.
-Section 14 provides that the Minister may issue directions to NAMA concerning the achievement of the purposes of the Act and, in particular, in relation to the purpose of contributing to the social and economic development of the State.
+Section 14 provides that the Minister may issue directions to NAMA concerning the achievement of the purposes of the Act and, in particular, in relation to the purpose of contributing to the social and economic development of the purpose of contributing to the social and economic development of the purposes of the Act and, in particular, in relation to the purpose of contributing to the social and economic development of the State.
 NAMA is obliged to comply with any such direction.